xubuvd/guesswhat/README.md

 GuessWhat?! is an image object-guessing game between two players.
 Recently it has attracted considerable research interest in computer vision and natural language processing community.

+We give many games played by our agents in https://github.com/xubuvd/guesswhat/tree/OurGames.

 # Reference

 If you find this work is useful in your research, please kindly consider citing: